ibm-cloud-docs/log-analysis/tutorial/kube_reset_ingestion.md

 {:step: data-tutorial-type='step'}

-# Resetting the ingestion key that is used by a Kubernetes cluster to forward logs to an {{site.data.keyword.la_full_notm}} instance
+# Resetting the ingestion key that is used by a Kubernetes cluster
 {: #kube_reset}
 {: toc-content-type="tutorial"}
 {: toc-services-"kube"}